 The most common application for galvalume steel is in roofs with simple profiles, for example, the standing beam style.
 The less you need to bend the metal, the better.
 The recycled content of galvalume steel is much lower than aluminum.

 Galvanized steel does an adequate job of covering simple, flat profile roofs.
 It is a cost-efficient option, and although it is difficult to install, if it is done by a metal roofing professional and properly coated, it can last a long time.
-There is a range of styles to choose from and different thicknesses depending on the type of building you’re covering.
+There is a large range of metal roof colors, styles, and thicknesses to choose from, depending on the type of building you’re covering.

 Galvanized steel, like other steel used in the roofing industry, is treated to help prevent it from rusting.
 The carbon and iron steel alloy is dipped in liquified zinc.
 The coating thickness varies, with the thickest coating providing the strongest protection against rust and scratches.
 The most common thickness is G-90.
 The 90 refers to the 0.90 ounces of zinc cover each square foot of steel.
 G-60 and G-30 is also available, but are not recommended since they have a much lower life-span and require more maintenance.
 These numbers only refer to the thickness of the coating; they do not refer to the thickness of the steel, which is measured in gauges.